code-troopers/android-betterpickers/README.md

 Actionbarsherlock compatibility
 ===============================
-If you use actionbarsherlock which is not compatible with appcompat-v7 you can use last version of library before 2.0.0.
+If you use actionbarsherlock which is not compatible with appcompat-v7 you can use the latest version of the library on the 1.x.x branch.

-You can access readme [here](README_1.6.0.md)
+You can view the readme [here](README_1.6.0.md)

 ChangeLog
 =========